Decoding cell signaling via optimal transport and information theory: Results

-These observations suggest a design principle for motif organization: (1) C1-FFL achieves high informational fidelity and also retains strong geometric fidelity in the precise regime, (2) I1-FFL provides tunable shaping of responses, with moderate cost to distributional correspondence, (3) Feedback motifs prioritize geometric fidelity for stability, sacrificing information to some extent.
-Binding affinity tuning shifts motifs along this fidelity spectrum, providing a biochemical lever to match network performance to functional demands.
+These motif-specific preferences are broadly consistent with known motif abundance in transcription networks.
+C1-FFL and I1-FFL are frequent in bacterial and yeast networks \cite{Shen-Orr2002, Mangan2006, Alon2006, Alon2007}, and our results suggest two possible functional interpretations: C1-FFL can access precise signaling regimes, whereas I1-FFL provides flexible tuning across fidelity modes.
+Feedback motifs, especially NFL, are biased toward GMF, consistent with a possible role in stabilizing responses rather than enhancing state discrimination.
+These observations suggest that motif topology and binding affinity tune where a network operates in the dual-fidelity landscape.

-\textbf{Experimental signature of dual-fidelity trade-offs.} We analyze single-cell measurement data of nuclear factor-$\kappa$B (NF-$\kappa$B) and activating transcription factor-2 (ATF-2) responses to TNF stimulation (Fig.~\ref{f5}a), as reported by Cheong \textit{et al.} \cite{Cheong2011}.
-This study provides dose-response statistics for thousands of mouse fibroblast cells exposed to varying TNF concentrations for 4 hours, in wild-type (WT) cells and A20-deficient (A20$^{-/-}$) mutant cells.
-The dose-response statistics report the mean concentrations (in a.u.) and the corresponding standard deviations (in a.u.) of NF-$\kappa$B and ATF-2 for both cell types.
+\textbf{Dual-fidelity regulation in TNF signaling.} We next examine whether signaling systems exhibit experimentally detectable signatures of dual-fidelity regulation.
+To address this, we analyze published single-cell data of nuclear factor-$\kappa$B (NF-$\kappa$B) and activating transcription factor-2 (ATF-2) responses to TNF stimulation in wild-type (WT) and A20-deficient mutant (A20$^{-/-}$) mouse fibroblast cells (Fig.~\ref{f5}a), as reported by Cheong \textit{et al.} \cite{Cheong2011}.
 In WT cells, A20 mediates a negative feedback to the TNF pathway, whereas this regulation is absent in the A20$^{-/-}$ mutant.
-We assign TNF as the input $X$ and either NF-$\kappa$B or ATF-2 as the output $Z$, depending on the pathway analyzed (Fig.~\ref{f5}a).
-Using the reported dose-response statistics, we reconstruct the joint distributions of $X$ and $Z$ and their corresponding marginals to reproduce the reported MI values between TNF and each output for both cell types \cite{Cheong2011}.
-From the reconstructed marginal distributions, we quantify the corresponding geometric fidelity for both WT and A20$^{-/-}$ cells.
-We summarize the quantities measured for each cell type and pathway in Fig.~\ref{f5}b, which links each experimental condition to the corresponding pair of fidelity measures.
+We assign TNF as the input $X$ and either NF-$\kappa$B or ATF-2 as the output $Z$, depending on the pathway analyzed.
+We quantify the mean nuclear concentration of NF-$\kappa$B and ATF-2, and the corresponding coefficient of variations (CVs) to characterize the dynamic range and noise properties (cell-to-cell variability), respectively.
+We then compute the INF and GMF, as summarized in Fig.~\ref{f5}b.
 See \hyperref[sec4]{Materials and methods} for further details.